 Many people created or had created Google+ listings and Google made a mess of how this became Google My Business so you may have some cleanup to do to make sure that you only have one listing for your business and it’s the one Google thinks is your business.

 Once you claim the right listing you need to make sure you take full advantage of all of the real estate and linking options available to you.
 This, by the way, is essential if your business is to ever show up in the coveted Google 3-pack for local searches shown above.

 Make sure you have the right business category and subcategories chosen for your business.

-Make note of the exact way your business name, address and phone number (NAP) appear.
-Exact meaning is is Street or St., is it Heating & Cooling or Heating and Cooling.
+Make note of the exact way your business name, address, and phone number (NAP) appear.
+Exact meaning is it Street or St., is it Heating & Cooling or Heating and Cooling.
 Whatever you show listed as the NAP on your Google My Business Page, you’ll want to use consistently on your own website and across all directories.
 (More on this in a bit.)